life-itself/web3/claims/is-public-goods.md

-# Is crypto a means to fund public goods projects?
+# Crypto is not a sustainable way to fund public goods

-## References